January 28, 2014 | car accident Claims

 - traffic conditions;

-- what the other driver was doing prior to the crash (especially important if they can attest to illegal or negligent behavior, such as texting while driving or disobeying traffic signals);
+- what the other driver was doing prior to the crash (especially important if they can attest to illegal or negligent behaviour, such as texting while driving or disobeying traffic signals);

 - events that preceded the accident (such as another vehicle turning left, an animal running out in the road and so on); and

-- the other driver’s behavior at the crash scene (such as appearing intoxicated or screaming at other drivers, and so on).
+- the other driver’s behaviour at the crash scene (such as appearing intoxicated or screaming at other drivers, and so on).

 4. Damage description – A police officer will assess the damage to your vehicle.
 This will happen either at the scene of the crash or at a designated Collision Reporting Centre.
 You may wish to augment this report with additional information to ensure a thorough documentation of damages.
 Take your own pictures if possible.